 Analog photographic x-ray machines generate dangerous waste.
-Medical facilities, such as doctors', dentists', and veterinarians' offices must handle these wastes in a method that protects nature and people.
-Note that digital xray mchines do not produce these wastes.
+Medical facilities, such as doctor, dentist, and veterinarian offices must handle these wastes in a method that protects nature and people.
+Note that digital x-ray machines do not produce these wastes.

-Used fixer from X-ray processing is a dangerous waste because it contains high concentrations of silver–3,000 to 8,000 parts per million— and anything over 5 ppm is dangerous waste.
+Used fixer from x-ray processing is a dangerous waste because it contains high concentrations of silver–3,000 to 8,000 parts per million (ppm)— and anything over five ppm is dangerous waste.
 Because of these high silver levels, it’s illegal to put used fixer down the drain, into a septic system or into the garbage.

 Silver Recovery Canisters for Used X-ray Fixer in Dental Offices describes the maintenance required to process x-ray fixer on-site.